 It is not the case that sovereign money can fully eliminate bank runs, for at least two reasons.
 First, a run may come from liabilities other than sight deposits.
-Second, there may be a run on the central bank.
-Regarding the first reason, bank runs may come from short-term liabilities other than demand deposits.
+Second, there may be a run on the central bank.14 Regarding the first reason, bank runs may come from short-term liabilities other than demand deposits.
 Jordá et al. (2017) show that non-deposit bank liabilities, rather than deposits, tend to predict banking crises.
 Moreover, in the recent global financial crisis, demand deposits by non-financial agents only played a minor role.
 It is true that the crisis could be viewed in the perspective of runs, i.e., quick withdrawals of funds, as argued in particular by Gorton (2009).
 However, these runs were not on demand deposits.
-They started with the asset-backed commercial paper market and then spread to money market funds and other financial institutions.
-Commercial banks were not strongly affected by a run on their checking deposits.
+They started with the asset-backed commercial paper market and then spread to money market funds and other financial institutions.15 Commercial banks were not strongly affected by a run on their checking deposits.
 Even in the case of British bank Northern Rock in 2007, the run came from other financial institutions, i.e., from short-run liabilities that are not included in M1.
-To avoid any bank run, the sovereign money reform should add severe restrictions on banks' other liabilities, e.g. on short-term interbank lending.
+Moreover, sovereign money may facilitate a bank run: since the central bank offers a safe asset, it becomes easier to move out of banking liabilities if there is a decline in confidence in the banking system.
+To avoid any bank run, the sovereign money reform should add severe restrictions on banks' other liabilities.